 Skipping town?
 You're not alone.
-The Cactus League's spring training schedule is coming to a close, and temperatures will start to pick up soon.
 But if you want to leave our city with a few memories of beautifully plated Mexican food, Sonoran hot dogs, and sips of one of our more famous beers, you might want to refer to this list.

 Here's where you need to go, what you need to try, in order to round out your trip or semi-permanent stay in the Phoenix area.